1. Email Marketing

 Have an email preview link

 As discussed above, it’s hard to have a consistent email design across email clients because they all treat CSS (responsible for email styling) is a different way.
-Which leads to your email not looking the way to intended it to look like.
+Which leads to your email not always looking the way you intended it to.

 Email with "open in browser" link